jake-scott/go-functional/README.md

 may be necessary to supply the _SizeHint_ option as well as the _Parallelism_ option especially when the desired degree of parallelism is over 100.

+Of course larger degrees of parallelism are suitable for non-CPU bound stages like network access where as smaller degrees of parallelism are suited more for CPU bound stages.

 ## Inherited options